Fifth generation of video game consoles: Other consoles

-Add-ons

 Worldwide sales standings

 From 1996 to 1999 (when the PlayStation, N64 and Saturn were the major 5th-generation consoles still on the market) Sony managed a 47% market share of the worldwide market, followed by Nintendo with 28% (with a percentage of that figure from the 16‑bit Super NES), while Sega was third with 23% (with a percentage of that from the Dreamcast).

 Production of the Sega Saturn was discontinued in 1998.
 Its demise was accelerated by rumors that work on its successor was underway; these rumors hurt the systems' sales in the west as early as 1997.
 The N64 was succeeded by the GameCube in 2001, but continued its production until 2004; however, PlayStation production was not ceased as it was redesigned as the PSone, further extending the life of the console around the release of the follow-up PlayStation 2.
 The PlayStation console production was discontinued in 2006, the same year that the PlayStation 3 was released in Japan and North America.